A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Problem Statement

-A crossbar configuration allows memristive devices to realize MVM natively, by relying on Ohm's law and Kirchoff's circuit laws.
-In Fig.~\ref{fig:RNN}, the current output of each column $C_k$ in the crossbar array is the sum of the input rows' voltages multiplied by the effective conductance values of the differential pairs of memristive devices.
+A crossbar configuration allows memristive devices to realize \ac{MVM} natively, by relying on Ohm's law and Kirchhoff's current law.
+In Fig.~\ref{fig:RNN}(c), the current output of each column in the crossbar array is the sum of the input rows' voltages multiplied by the effective conductance values of the differential pairs of memristors.
 From the circuit laws, we have

-where $i$, $v$, and $G$ respectively denote current, voltage, and conductance, and $j$ and $k$ are the indices for rows and columns, respectively.
-For each differential amplifier, the superscripts $+$ and $-$ denote the polarity of the pins wired to the resistive memory devices.
-From Eq.~(\ref{eq:1}), each column implements naturally the multiply-accumulate (MAC) operation~\cite {Ielmini:2018}.
+where $i$ and $v$ denote output current and input voltage, respectively.
+For each differential amplifier, the symbols ``$+$'' and ``$-$'' set in superscript form denote the polarity of the pins wired to the memristors.
+From Eq.~(\ref{eq:1}), each column implements naturally the \ac{MAC} operation~\cite{Ielmini_2018}.